yassinebelmamoun/yassinebelmamoun.github.io/content/saas-101.md

 I wrote this article to introduce friends and colleagues to the subscription business model of Software as a Service (SaaS) companies.

-This article contains a brief introduction to SaaS businesses, an overview of the key metrics of the subscription model and an explanation of the unit economics of SaaS.
+This article contains a brief introduction to SaaS businesses, an overview of the key metrics of the subscription model and an explanation of the unit economics.

 # What is a SaaS company?